Animal research involves a diverse range of hazards, some that pertain to animals, and others are related to the work being performed.

 Work with certain biological agents may require medical counseling, medical surveillance, and/or immunization.
-Talk with your Principal Investigator or supervisor if you are working with any of the agents listed below.
-If you have a personal medical or occupational concern at any time, contact the Employee Health Center for a confidential medical consultation.
+Talk with your principal investigator or supervisor if you are working with any of the agents listed below.

 - Biosafety level 3 (BSL-3) agents

-- Hepatitis B virus, human blood, or other infectious human materials
+- Hepatitis B virus, human blood, or other potentially infectious materials

 - Influenza virus